Comfy, lightweight sneakers are my go-to shoes. I want them to look good and let me walk for miles.

 In contrast to the lack of cushioning underfoot, the shoe collar feels extra cushioned.
 The back heel is fully cushioned without any hard internal form.
 This cushioning continues right round the shoe opening.
 The top lace is quite high so you get this lovely soft support all around your ankle.
 The cushioning does reduce somewhat with wear, but still feels nice.

-I love the look of these trainers, especially in this magenta colourway.
+I love the look of these sneakers, especially in this magenta colorway.
 Nike calls it Fireberry.

 These are quite smart looking for trainers and they also look very neat on.
-The textured knit and plain black sections break up your foot well which is flattering for big feet.
+The textured knit and plain black sections break up your foot well.
+Mixing colours and textures is one of the top tips for picking shoes that flatter big feet.

 There is a pull loop at the back to help you get the runners on.
 It's not just for decoration here.
 Since the back of the heel is all super soft material and not reinforced with a hard insert (heel counter), it's handy to put your finger in this loop to pull the back of the shoe up fully.